-Load testing allows you to gather metrics on your applications performance and behavior under normal or anticipated peak load conditions.
-This not only helps you make educated decisions about your application and environment but provides a level confidence your users should not experience a degradation in performance or worse an outage.
+Load testing allows you to gather metrics on the performance and behavior of your application under normal or anticipated peak load conditions.
+This not only helps you make educated decisions about your application and environment but provides a level of confidence your users should not experience a degradation in performance or worse an outage.
 By being proactive and making course corrections when issues are encountered during tests.

-There are a number of different types of tests strategies that can incorporated in your strategy.
-The following strategies however, provides more than sufficient insight into how your application behaves under load and will help identify any potential issues that may occur.
+There are a number of different types of tests strategies that can be incorporated into your strategy.
+The following strategies, however, provides more than sufficient insight into how your application behaves under load and will help identify any potential issues that may occur.

 Determining your Baseline

 In order to create your baseline, you need to know which test scenarios you are going to run and how many virtual users should be used to run the test scenarios.